maim-lain/haremhotel/README.md

 Wear butt plug | 5+ | 1 | Yes |
 Pose with Heart Outfit | 8+ | 1 | Yes |
 Give me a blowjob | 11+ | 1 | Yes |
+- Spank her: Spank her three times then stop
+- Take off your dress: This can only be done when she is level 2 so don't miss it
+- Egg vibe, butt plug, heart outfit: You must buy these items

 <br>
 <br>